-We would all like to live closer to our place of work, but planning law doesn't allow this if we work outside a development boundary line.
+Some of us work for the NHS and would like to live closer to our work too, but planning law doesn't allow us to build a house in a rural field for this reason, so Gaytons shouldn't be exempt from this either!
 If Gaytons application to build a residential property on this site is approved, that will really open the floodgate to housing developers submitting applications to build housing estates in adjacent fields.
 Therefore this residential bungalow is also a crucial part of their planning application to object to as well.

 MATERIAL OBJECTION 2.
 A need to safeguard the countryside or protected species of plant or animal

 We need to protect what is left of the open countryside for future generations.
-The LOCAL PLAN policies EMPHASISE the importance of USING EXISTING DEVELOPED LAND rather than UNDEVELOPED (agricultural or open field) land, so the Council planning decision SHOULD be guided by this.
+The new planning policies EMPHASISE the importance of USING EXISTING DEVELOPED LAND rather than UNDEVELOPED (agricultural or open field) land, so the Council planning decision SHOULD be guided by this.
 Therefore, it is worth raising an objection to the needless destruction of another open countryside field when there are existing developed sites WITHIN THE DEVELOPMENT BOUNDARY that are available.
 The National Association of Funeral Directors have confirmed that THERE IS NO NEED FOR A FUNERAL DIRECTOR BUSINESS TO HAVE ALL ITS BUSINESS BUILDINGS ON ONE SINGLE SITE.
-In fact all other North Devon Funeral Directors have their front offices in accessible town-centre locations and their other operational buildings located elsewhere on separate sites (usually nearer to the local crematorium).
+All the other North Devon Funeral Directors have their front offices in accessible town-centre locations and their operational buildings located elsewhere on separate sites (usually nearer to the local crematorium).
 THEREFORE, THERE IS NO REASON why Gaytons should be an exception to this funeral industry standard and this is worth pointing out to the Council too.